BillJr99/Ursinus-CIE100-Fall2026/_pages/Participation/participation-darwin.md

 info:
   coursenum: CIE100
   points: 10
+  submission: "Submit a word processed or PDF document."
   goals:
     - To reflect upon the course texts in preparation for thoughtful discussion
     - To organize thoughts into a concise and cohesive response to a targeted question